akshatgupta-dev/knee_arthritis_model/README.md

 ![Training and Validation Results](image.png)

-> Screenshot shows the final results from my training, including loss and accuracy curves.
+> Screenshot shows the final results from my training

 ### Insights and Learnings